The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 For the best tips on Day 1, go to our Aintree Day One Tips page.

 The Red Rum Handicap Chase is a Grade 3 National Hunt steeplechase for horses aged five and up.
-It is run over a distance of around 2 miles on the Mildmay course at Aintree, and there are twelve obstacles to jump during the race.
+It is run over a distance of around 2 miles on the Mildmay course at Aintree, with 12 obstacles to jump.
 It is a handicap race that takes place every year in early April.

 The race is named after Red Rum, a three-time Grand National champion during the 1970s.